New heat pump technology is ready for your freezing winter, and it can heat your home with much less electricity than a standard heating option.

 What temperature does a heat pump quit working?

 As long as your house is properly air-sealed and insulated, an air-source heat pump can perform well beyond temperatures of -13 degrees Fahrenheit!
-Below that, you’ll probably need to use supplemental heat (or consider switching to a ground-source heat pump).
+If you live in extreme cold, you may need to use supplemental heat, or what’s called a dual-fuel system (or consider switching to a ground-source heat pump).

 Are heat pumps efficient in cold weather?

 Yes!
-The latest research shows that heat pumps are 2-3x as efficient in winter temperatures as gas or electric systems.
+The latest research shows that heat pumps are up to three times more efficient in winter temperatures as traditional gas, heating oil, or electric systems.

 Do ductless heat pumps work in cold weather?

 Yes, ductless “mini-split” heat pumps are designed to work great in cold weather.
 They produce a fresh-feeling, continuously-circulating heat that people love.
-(And the mini-split system gives you precise room-by-room temperature control, so you can choose exactly the level of heat you need in every area of your home.)
+(And the mini-split system gives you precise room-by-room temperature control, so you can choose exactly the level of heat you need in every area of your home.
+Learn how mini splits work and how to camouflage a mini split unit.)

 Do heat pumps work in the Northeast US?